 \[ \lim_{n \to \infty} a_n = \begin{cases} \sup\limits_{n \in \mathbb{N}} a_n \in \mathbb{ R } \cup \{ +\infty \} &\text{if} \ \{ a_n \} \ \text{is increasing,} \\ \inf\limits_{n \in \mathbb{N}} a_n \in \mathbb{ R } \cup \{ -\infty \} &\text{if} \ \{ a_n \} \ \text{is decreasing.} \end{cases} \]

-Proof for \( a_n \) Increasing
+Proof for Increasing \( a_n \)

 Proof (\( \{ a_n \} \) increasing).
 Let \(S = \sup\limits_{n \in \mathbb{N}} a_n\).
 By definition of supremum: